AlejandroPqLz/tf-diffusion-scratch/README.md

 ## :hammer_and_wrench: Usage

 After following the steps described in the [Prerequisites](https://github.com/AlejandroPqLz/DiffusionScratch#rocket-prerequisites) section, you can start using the project by running the notebooks in the [notebooks](./notebooks) folder.
+Which contain the whole process of the project from the dataset creation to the model training.

-But first, take a look to the [config.ini](./config.ini) file in the root of the project and adapt it to your needs.
+Before diving into the notebooks, take a look to the [config.ini](./config.ini) file in the root of the project and adapt it to your needs.
 This file will contain all the hyperparameters for the model training.
 Once done that, you can run the notebooks in the prestablished order where:

-1. [00-Intro-and-Analysis.ipynb](./notebooks/00-Intro-and-Analysis.ipynb): Introduce the project and analyze the dataset.
+- [00-Intro-and-Analysis.ipynb](./notebooks/00-Intro-and-Analysis.ipynb): Introduces the project and analyzes the Pokémon sprites dataset and `pokedex.csv` file.

-2. [01-Dataset-Creation.ipynb](./notebooks/01-Dataset-Creation.ipynb): Create the dataset for the model training.
+- [01-Dataset-Creation.ipynb](./notebooks/01-Dataset-Creation.ipynb): Gives multiple choices to create the dataset for the model and offers a raw dataset to custom the dataset creation process.
+Finally, it saves the dataset in the `data/processed/pokemon_tf_dataset` folder as a `Tensorflow Dataset`.

-3. [02-Diffusion-Model-Architecture.ipynb](./notebooks/02-Diffusion-Model-Architecture.ipynb): Implement the model architecture and explain the theory behind it.
+- [02-Diffusion-Model-Architecture.ipynb](./notebooks/02-Diffusion-Model-Architecture.ipynb): Defines the model architecture `Unet` and explain the theory behind it.

-4. [03-Diffusion-Process.ipynb](./notebooks/03-Diffusion-Process.ipynb): Implement the diffusion process and explain the theory behind it.
-5. [04-Training-Diffusion-Model.ipynb](./notebooks/04-Training-Diffusion-Model.ipynb): Train the model and analyze the results.
+- [03-Diffusion-Process.ipynb](./notebooks/03-Diffusion-Process.ipynb): Defines and explain the diffusion functionalities for the model architecture: `forward`, `reverse`, `sample` and leaves the `training` process for the next notebook.

+- [04-Training-Diffusion-Model.ipynb](./notebooks/04-Training-Diffusion-Model.ipynb): Defines and explains the training diffussion process and trains the model with the dataset created in the `01-Dataset-Creation.ipynb` notebook.

 ## :books: Resources
 - Resources and tutorials that have been found useful for this project are located in the [/docs](./docs) folder.